Jet Le Parti: Early life and education

 Le Parti was born in Columbus, Georgia, and grew up on Fort Benning, a large U.S. Army installation near the city.
-He later attended the University of Pennsylvania, where he studied philosophy and cognitive neuroscience.
+He played baseball as a teenager, was named a Preseason All-American by the scouting organization Perfect Game USA, and entered the University of Pennsylvania as a recruited athlete.
+He played one season at Penn before leaving the sport to study philosophy and cognitive neuroscience.
+He later attended the Royal College of Art but did not complete a degree.

 His academic background and interest in phenomenology, critical theory, and physics have informed his multidisciplinary approach, combining conceptual frameworks with sensory experimentation.